Last Updated on

 Never finalize a deal with a supplier without exploring other options.
 Compare the prices and features of the water refilling machines you find.

-If you’re short on cash, you can avail of equipment from Alkaviva who offers their products on monthly installments.
+If you’re short on cash, you can avail of equipment from Alkaviva who offers its products on monthly installments.
 Since it’s not a franchise deal, you can buy the equipment from them and then put up your water refilling station bearing a business name of your choice.

 Ensure that after-sales support like warranty, technical assistance, and maintenance, is available.